carbon-language/carbon-lang/docs/design/generics/details.md

 with the size?
 So you could say `T.ByteSize` in the above example to get a generic int value with the size of `T`.
 Similarly you might say `T.ByteStride` to get the number of bytes used for each element of an array of `T`.

-#### Implementation model

-This requires a special integer field be included in the witness table type to hold the size of the type.
-This field will only be known generically, so if its value is used for type checking, we need some way of evaluating those type tests symbolically.

 ### `TypeId`